 It felt like we all sat up a little taller in our seats at that moment, proud of those many veterans sitting among us.
 Some of the most rewarding partnerships I have been fortunate enough to cultivate in my years in local government have been with the military—both at the garrison/base level and on a personal level.
 And I know that most of ICMA’s city, county, and town managers would say the same thing.

 Mutually Beneficial Partnerships

-For example, when I was city manager of Austin, we formed a relationship with Fort Cavazos, now named Fort Hood.
+For example, when I was city manager of Austin, we formed a relationship with Fort Hood, now named Fort Cavazos.
 I spotted potential synergy with the city’s Zero Waste initiative and a plan by the garrison to divert 85% of the construction debris from a major building project away from the landfill.
 That connection led to the discovery of the many similarities between the post’s departments and processes and Austin’s, where almost every one of my department heads had a counterpart at Fort Cavazos.
 We also worked with the post on helping to transition retiring military personnel to a second career with the city.
 Austin’s manager of fleet services especially benefited from the expertise of mechanics transitioning out of the military.
 Because military mechanics leave the service without equipment, we offered several benefits, including a “tool allowance” as a bonus for signing on with the city.

 These types of partnerships with our military installations are often longstanding and offer cost savings and infrastructure resiliency.
 At this year’s conference, we held a session on intergovernmental collaboration for mutual success.
 The city of Schertz, Texas, shared that it had reduced costs and created efficiencies through their EMS partnership with Joint Base San Antonio.